sofiallende/sofiallende.github.io/_talks/talk-1.md

 where $T(x,z,t)$ is the seawater temperature and  $C_p$ is the seawater heat capacity $(J/(kg K))$.

-When the ice is melting, the ice thickness decreases and freshwater is released into the ocean, leading to an increase in the interanl energy.
+When the ice is melting, the ice thickness decreases and freshwater is released into the ocean, leading to an increase in the internal energy.
 This variation is given by:

 $$
 \frac{d}{dt} E_i (t) = C_p \int_0 ^{L_x} dx \,T(x,h(t),t) \, \dot{h}(t) +  C_p \int_0 ^{L_x} dx \int_0 ^{h(t)} dz \,\partial_t T(x,z,t) = L_f L_x u_z